RobotCasserole1736/OffseasonTraining/Chapter_1/lesson2.2.md

 Create three new variables, `val4`, `val5`, and `val6`.
 All of them should be `boolean` type.
 Pick any starting values you want, as long as at least 1 of them is `false`.

+Remember that the declaration of variables should happen between the comment blocks indicating it's the area to declare variables.

 Create some line of code that uses two of the values and the `|` operator, and produces a result which is `true`.
 Store that value into `result3`.

+Remember that the lines of code which manipulate variables also need to be between the "problem-solution" comment blocks.

-Run your code and ensure the output is `true`.
+Run your code, visit the website, and ensure the output to `result3` is `true`.

 ## Problem 2 - Boolean Application.